 The transport market has long scrutinized every penny and was often sluggish in adopting modern technology.
 Therefore, many supply chain enterprises rely on legacy business processes created before the digital revolution and strewn with inefficiencies.

 These outdated processes:

-These logistics businesses must modernize their operations immediately as this transformation provides a way to do more with less.
-They automate and replace cumbersome manual payment processes by upgrading their financial systems.
-A solution with open Application Programming Interfaces (APIs) and Artificial Intelligence (AI) empowers them to create innovative, practical, frictionless payment experiences.
+These logistics businesses must modernize their operations as soon as possible to gain ways to do more with less.
+A transformation would automate and replace cumbersome manual payment processes by upgrading their financial systems.
+A solution with open Application Programming Interfaces (APIs) and Artificial Intelligence (AI) would empower them to create innovative, practical, and frictionless payment experiences.

 Ironically, the Great Resignation created the perfect time for supply chain companies to examine whether their technology infrastructure provides what they need.
 Many firms found their systems lacking and invested in new technology.

 Enterprises accelerated the digitization of their customer exchanges, supply-chain interactions, and internal operations by three to four years.
 As a result, their deployments of digital or digitally-enabled products were accelerated by a shocking seven years.

 In essence, competitors adopted new technology to adapt to the new “Great Resignation” world.
 If you have not, you are at a competitive disadvantage.

 Making the switch to modern finance technology enables T&L companies to: